Find Affordable College Courses

 San Diego, CA

-With a ranking of #7, San Diego State University did quite well on this year’s most popular schools for urban and regional planning students working on their master’s degree.
-Located in the city of San Diego, SDSU is a public school with a very large student population.
+San Diego State University landed the #7 spot in the 2023 rankings for the most popular master’s degree urban and regional planning programs.
+Located in the large city of San Diego, SDSU is a public school with a fairly large student population.

 Women make up 64% of the urban planning majors at the school.